weavedb/zkjson/README.md

 ]
 ```

-Now we flatten the paths, but also prefix them with how many nested keys each path contains.
+Now we flatten the paths but also prefix them with how many nested keys each path contains.

 ```js
 [